ruruchouu/DH150-Christine-Yu/Assignment08/README.md

 ### Competitor analysis
 #### Heuristic Evaluation
 I conducted a heuristic analysis of two websites that targeted the UCLA population: UCLA Economics and Summer Sessions.
+I utilized Jakob Nielsen’s 10 Usability Heuristics for User Interface Design to identify usability problems and analyze the severity of issues that existed on the two websites.
+I found that the UCLA Economics website has several problems ranging from cluttered graphics to inability to provide error prevention in search results.
 [read more…](https://github.com/ruruchouu/DH150-Christine-Yu/blob/master/README.md)

 ### User research [contextual inquiry, assignment04]: